sjbrown/1kfa/mod_guide_gm.md

 # Dramatic Action

-**Dramatic Action** is the part of the scene where you're in the thick of the story.
-It's the conversational heart of a scene, it contains the conversations, investigations, schemes and other decisive steps of the PCs -- anything that transpires before a chase or combat begins.
+**Dramatic Action** is the part of the scene where PCs are in the thick of the story.
+It's the circulatory system of a scene, it contains the conversations, investigations, schemes and other decisive steps of the PCs.
+Questions are taken in turn with revelations and cycle back and forth, unless and until a chase or combat gets invoked.

 In this most versatile and open-ended mode of play, PCs might: